- Buy crypto at true cost with the lowest fees

 Want to buy VeChain?
 Follow these simple steps:

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade VET

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as USD, so you’ll usually need to own or buy BTC or ETH first.
+Some cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as USD, so you may need to own or buy BTC or ETH first.

 Step 3.
 Buying VET

 The final step is to trade your chosen currency for VET on the exchange.
 Once again, the exact process you need to follow may vary slightly depending on the exchange you choose.